chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 I would urge you to do such calculations using a spreadsheet, so that you understand each step.
 A corresponding spreadsheet is enclosed.

 A script to perform each step is also enclosed, called parse_fe_diff.py.
-This reads in the free energy profile, the diffusion profile and takes the z-limits plus step (i.e. 0->32 A, 1 A step) then calculates the resistance and does the integration.
+This reads in the free energy profile, the diffusion profile and takes the z-limits plus step (i.e. 0->32 A, 1 A step) and the simulation temperature then calculates the resistance and does the integration.

-**Important:** The temperature of 303K is hard-coded into parse_fe_diff.py.
-I SHOULD UPDATE ...

 >./windows/wham_run/overall_perm  directory

->./parse_fe_diff.py -fe ../plot.dat -diff ../diffusion/all_diffusion_values.out -start 0 -end 32 -space 1
+>./parse_fe_diff.py -fe ../plot.dat -diff ../diffusion/all_diffusion_values.out -start 0 -end 32 -space 1 -temp 303

 This will output the free energy curve (free_energy_profile.parse.dat), the diffusion curve (diffusion_profile.parse.dat) and the resistance profile (resistance_profile.parse.dat) plus the overall permeability coefficient.